 Corner 4: Neither Tornados or Hurricanes

-Then, give each student one of the prepared statements that relates to hurricanes and tornados.
-For example, “These storms usually form over water.”
-The student with this statement would stand in the “Hurricane” Corner.
-Other students would go to different corners based on their statement.
+Then, each student will get a statement that you have prepared that relates to hurricanes and tornados.
+If you prepared a statement like, "These storms usually form over water," then the student that received this statement would stand in the "Hurricanes" corner.

-After checking to make sure students are in the correct corners, give students a different statement and have them repeat the activity.
+After checking to make sure students are in the correct corners, mix up the statements and hand them out again to students so that they can repeat the activity.

-In this adaptation, students write down the statements that will be sorted so you don’t have to!
+In this adaptation, 3rd, 4th, and 5th grade students write down the statements that will be sorted so you don't have to!

 Just as before, post different signs in each of the 4 corners.
 Then, ask students to write down a statement that relates to one of the 4 corners.